-eXciteOSA® is the world’s first daytime therapy proven to strengthen weak tongue muscles known to be the root cause of sleep apnoea and snoring
+eXciteOSA® is the world’s first daytime therapy proven to strengthen weak tongue muscles known to be the root cause of sleep apnea and snoring

 When we sleep our tongue and throat muscles are known to relax and cause snoring.

 In some people, these over relaxed muscles cause the tongue to fall back in the mouth, partially blocking the airway and resulting in snoring.
 Snoring deprives the body of quality sleep and can also create problems in relationships, such as sleeping in separate rooms.

 Loud snoring often indicates the first stages of a serious medical condition called sleep apnea.

 Sleep apnea causes the sleeper to stop and start breathing during sleep, often jolting them awake.
 Night after night of this, interrupted sleep can have a big impact on quality of life and health.
 In particular, there is a strong clinically proven link between sleep apnea and comorbidities like diabetes, hypertension and strokes.1-9